Jim Meskimen

-James Ross Meskimen (born September 10, 1959) is an American actor, comedian, and audiobook narrator.
+Jim Meskimen (born September 10, 1959) is an American actor and comedian.

 Early life

+Jim Meskimen is the son of Marion Ross.
 He attended Taft High in Woodland Hills, Los Angeles, where he met his wife, Tamra Shockley.
 He was the cartoonist for the school newspaper, and also acted in plays.

-After high school, he attended the University of California at Santa Cruz (UCSC) and began his college education.
+After high school, he attended the University of California, Santa Cruz (UCSC).
 Before that first year was over, he returned home for a time and received training in animation at Hanna-Barbera studios in Hollywood, under the apprenticeship of Harry Love.

 Shortly after, he began working for producer Doug Wildey, who had created the original Jonny Quest series.
-Jim was assistant storyboard artist to veteran comic book artist Don Rico on the animated series, Jana of the Jungle.
+Meskimen was assistant storyboard artist to veteran comic book artist Don Rico on the animated series, Jana of the Jungle.

-After a season at Hanna-Barbera, in 1978 Jim returned to UCSC to study general subjects, painting, drawing and lithography.
+After a season at Hanna-Barbera, in 1978 Meskimen returned to UCSC to study general subjects, painting, drawing and lithography.
 He also did parts in plays, but did not take classes in the Drama department, preferring to concentrate on his visual art education.

 He studied art history in five courses with Jasper Rose, a fixture at UCSC, who later became the inspiration for an art historian character, Professor Knestor Jackdaws.

 He studied painting with Eduardo Carrillo, a Mexican muralist and teacher, and sculpture with Hardy Hanson.

-In 1980 he travelled to Galicia, Spain to begin a period of intensive training in classical painting with Argüello and a handful of other students.
+In 1980, Meskimen travelled to Galicia, Spain to begin a period of intensive training in classical painting with Argüello and a handful of other students.
 He returned in 1981 and resumed studies at UCSC, studying sculpture, printmaking and painting, as well as private training with Miguel, who continued teaching at the university.

-When not painting, Jim participated in major theatrical productions in Santa Cruz, both at the university and in local theater.
+When not painting, Meskimen participated in major theatrical productions in Santa Cruz, both at the university and in local theater.

 After graduating UCSC In 1982 he returned with Argüello to Galicia, and resumed private studies.